Whenua Haumanu , Nurturing the land through exploring pastoral farming

 Communication, engagement and extension

-Whenua Haumanu is one of a network of projects and initiatives exploring and extending our understanding of regenerative farming.
-Janet's focus is to:
+Whenua Haumanu is one of a network of projects and initiatives exploring regenerative farming.
+Janet Reid and Gabriella Grönqvist:

-• make the findings and learnings from this project widely accessible
+• make the project's findings and learnings widely accessible

-• meaningfully connect, collaborate and complement other relevant projects and initiatives in New Zealand and overseas
+• connect, collaborate and complement other relevant projects and initiatives in New Zealand and overseas

-• seek connections and engagement that will challenge and inform the science being undertaken by the project.
+• seek connections and engagement that will challenge and inform the science undertaken by the project.

 Our people

-Meet our Whenua Haumanu management team and research technicians.
+Meet our Whenua Haumanu operations team and research technicians.

 Eru Tait-Jamieson